DaftEgg/Oil-Change-App/README.md

 This app allows you to simply enter vehicle details, then the app takes that information and generates a printable label ready for printing.
 It also generates a .txt file for download if you prefer that.

+This app is useful for people who do their own oil change.

 ## Preview

 ![alt preview1](https://i.imgur.com/zqLoc9H.png)